Unable to Locate Complete Label Info

-Ingredients: Lamb meal, ground whole brown rice, ground whole rice, rice bran, canola oil (preserved with mixed tocopherols), natural flavor, flaxseed, Yucca schidigera extract, dried Aspergillus oryzae fermentation product, dried Bacillus subtilis fermentation product, potassium chloride, dicalcium phosphate, calcium carbonate, choline chloride, zinc oxide, zinc amino acid chelate, iron sulfate, vitamin A acetate, vitamin D3 supplement, manganous oxide, vitamin E supplement, vitamin B12 supplement, copper sulfate, manganese amino acid chelate, copper amino acid chelate, riboflavin supplement, niacin, calcium pantothenate, folic acid, pyridoxine hydrochloride, thiamine mononitrate, d-biotin, calcium iodate, sodium selenite, cobalt carbonate
+Ingredients: Chicken meal, ground whole brown rice, ground whole rice, chicken fat (preserved with mixed tocopherols & citric acid), pearled barley, natural flavor, salmon meal, canola oil, flax seed, potassium chloride, Yucca schidigera extract, dried Aspergillus oryzae fermentation product, dried Bacillus subtilis fermentation product, dicalcium phosphate, calcium carbonate, choline chloride, zinc oxide, zinc amino acid chelate, iron sulfate, vitamin A acetate, vitamin D3 supplement, manganous oxide, vitamin E supplement, vitamin B12 supplement, copper sulfate, manganese amino acid chelate, copper amino acid chelate, riboflavin supplement, niacin, calcium pantothenate, folic acid, pyridoxine hydrochloride, thiamine mononitrate, d-biotin, calcium iodate, sodium selenite, cobalt carbonate

 Fiber (estimated dry matter content) = 3.9%